The Mississippi Department of Health reported 1,210 new coronavirus cases and 26 deaths on Saturday, as COVID-19 continues its surge statewide.

-DeSoto County has the second-highest number of cases in the state, with 3,326 confirmed.
-DeSoto only trails behind Hinds County, the state's most populous, which has 5,269 cases.
-Madison County ranks third with 2,297 confirmed cases.
+DeSoto County has the second-highest number of cases in the state, with 3,632 confirmed.
+DeSoto only trails behind Hinds County, the state's most populous, which has 5,599 cases.
+Harrison County on the Mississippi Gulf Coast, now ranks third with 2,498 cases.
+Madison County ranks fourth with 2,414 confirmed cases.